Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Introduction

-Memristors have also been used as direct hardware implementations of weights in order to replicate standard deep learning software architectures, such as long short-term memory (LSTM) \cite{10.1038/s42256-018-0001-4}.
+Memristors have also been used as direct hardware implementations of weights in order to replicate standard deep learning software architectures, such as long short-term memory (LSTM) (\cite{10.1038/s42256-018-0001-4}).
 Such systems can then be trained using standard gradient-based machine learning algorithms but in doing so limit themselves to the mainstream computational paradigm and do not take full advantage of the material properties of the memristive devices.
-Another alternative approach to computation in which the use of memristors is currently being explored is that of \textit{reservoir computing} \cite{10.1016/j.cosrev.2009.03.005}.
-A reservoir is a collection of recurrently interconnected units exhibiting short-term memory and non-linear response to inputs; the connections of the reservoir are fixed and the training of the network is focused on a simple feed-forward readout layer thus reducing training time and complexity.
-Previous literature has shown that memristor-based reservoir computers are capable of excellent performance on a variety of tasks by taking advantage of the intrinsic characteristics of the physical devices \cite{10.1038/s41467-017-02337-y}.